 The programme is evidence-based, practice-proven and quality-controlled.

-In order to guarantee the quality control of the program, an electronic data collection of each patient is carried out with subsequent anonymous data transfer to the GLA:D® Switzerland Register.
-The data collection has been approved by the responsible ethics committees throughout Switzerland.
+In order to guarantee the quality control of the programme, an electronic data collection of each patient is carried out with subsequent anonymous data transfer to the GLA:D® Switzerland Register.

 Implementation in your own medical practice/clinic

-Certified GLA:D® Switzerland physiotherapists can provide the GLA:D® Switzerland program in their own practice/clinic.
+Certified GLA:D® Switzerland physiotherapists can provide the GLA:D® Switzerland programme in their own practice/clinic.
 The program is covered by the health insurance if prescribed by a doctor.

-The program starts with 3 individual sessions.
+The programme starts with 3 individual sessions.
 These include anamnesis, diagnostic findings, performance of clinical tests and practical introduction to the exercise programme.

 Afterwards the group programme starts.